Welcome to Epaycheck

 Epaycheck is the national online pay benchmarking service developed for the public sector by the public sector.
 Councils who have joined the Epaycheck community securely share and compare their pay data with that of other councils, across hundreds of common roles within the sector.

-Your Epaycheck subscription offers maximum output for minimal cost; all you need to use the service is internet access so whether at your desk, in a meeting or on the move you can still access your Epaycheck data reports at the click of a button.
+An Epaycheck subscription offers maximum output for minimal cost; all you need to use the service is internet access so whether at your desk, in a meeting, or on the move, you can still access your Epaycheck data reports at the click of a button.

 Why do I need Epaycheck?

 Epaycheck offers a fast and effective way of producing pay data reports from simple pay averages to more complex comparisons across organisation types, geographical areas and job responsibilities, covering both workforce and chief officer pay.

 - answer important questions on pay within minutes,

 - provide hard evidence to assist local decision making,